sguttula/Operating-Systems/Prj1/README.md

 ## 8 dupeshell
-This program creates your own mini unix shell like before but this time were using pipres and  the dup2 system call to redirect the output
+This program creates your own mini unix shell like before but this time were using pipes and  the dup2 system call to redirect the output

 ## 9 posix threads